 After your tooth has been removed:

-You may have swelling and/or tenderness for a few days after the surgery, and your dentist may give you pain medicine.
+You may have swelling or tenderness or both for a few days after the surgery, and your dentist may give you pain medicine.
 Your dentist may also suggest that you eat only soft foods for a period of time.

 After you have an implant, it stays in.
-You do not have to remove it for cleaning or soaking, as you do dentures.
+You do not have to remove it for cleaning.

 It is just as important to brush and floss implants as it is with natural teeth.
 If bacteria build up on implants, you can end up with gum disease and bone loss.

 - Levin L, Halperin-Sternfeld M (2013).
 Tooth preservation or implant placement.
 Journal of the American Dental Association, 144(10): 1119–1133.

 Primary Medical Reviewer Adam Husney, MD - Family Medicine